 3. Leverage your software to centralize work orders

 Say goodbye to bulky binders and messy filing cabinets.
-Building infrastructure software features are designed to help teams get organized and tackle deferred maintenance tasks more efficiently.
+Facility management software features are designed to help teams get organized and tackle deferred maintenance tasks more efficiently.
 Software also increases visibility to upcoming preventive maintenance tasks, enabling your team to use their time more wisely.
 Your whole team will benefit from having an easy-to-understand work order system and instant, computerized access to asset information.

 4. Prioritize your list of backlogged maintenance tasks

 Staying on top of emergencies and reactive work while also prioritizing preventive maintenance is no easy feat.
 Help your team reduce stress, prioritize tasks and balance work by categorizing backlogged tasks into two categories:

 “Immediate Attention” Tasks: Deferred tasks that are cited (or could be cited) for safety violations or require repairs to return to normal operations.
 Tend to these projects first.

 “Delayed Attention” Tasks: Deferred tasks that could become critical if not addressed within a certain time frame.
 Prioritize these projects once “immediate attention” tasks have been dealt with.

 Your team may also find it helpful to further categorize tasks.
 For example, sort tasks by cost to upgrade, length of time to repair, asset lifecycle, contractor vs. in-house repair and/or interdependencies (i.e. what processes will be put on hold while repairs take place).
 Deferred task prioritization is a great way to get stakeholder buy-in and demonstrate how backlogged tasks impact them versus how they impact you.

 One of the best ways to prevent maintenance emergencies and deferred maintenance is to increase your preventive maintenance efforts.
 If you’re unsure of how to start, read the Facility Management Preventive Maintenance Guide.